psipred/DMPfold/README.md

 - Install [CNS](http://cns-online.org/v1.3).
 Change the `nrestraints = 20000` line in `cns_solve_1.3/modules/nmr/readdata` to a larger number, e.g. `nrestraints = 30000`, to allow DMPfold to run on larger structures.
 - Download and patch the required CNS scripts by changing into the `cnsfiles` directory and running `sh installscripts.sh`.
 - Other software is pre-compiled and included here (PSIPRED, PSICOV, various utility scripts with the code in `src`).
 This should run okay but may need separate compilation using the makefile if issues arise.
 Some other standard programs, such as csh shell, are assumed.
-- You also need access to the legacy BLAST software, in particular `blastpgp` and `makemat`.
-We will look to update this to BLAST+ soon.
+- You also need access to the [legacy BLAST](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/legacy.NOTSUPPORTED/2.2.26) software, in particular `blastpgp` and `makemat`.
+We may update this to BLAST+ in the future.
 - Change lines 10/13-15/18/21 in `seq2maps.csh`, lines 11/14/17 in `aln2maps.csh`, lines 4/7 in `bin/runpsipredandsolvwithdb` and lines 10/13 in `run_dmpfold.sh` to point to the installed locations of the above software.
 You can also set the number of cores to use in `seq2maps.csh` and `aln2maps.csh`.

 You may need to set `ulimit -s unlimited` to get `seq2maps.csh` to work.